 The site is smaller than one might imagine, however, and the layout is strange, with the buildings distributed in a way that would be irrational in a real town.
 That day, some areas are closed for shooting, so I wander awhile outside, hoping to see some stars—perhaps even Zhao Liying.
 Unfortunately, I only saw an extra in costume walking through an archway, making a phone call.

 A shooting site in the Guangzhou and Hong Kong Street

-Hengdian draws thousands of such people every year, some looking for background work, others hoping for a big break.
-It’s common to see groups of young migrants in areas such as the Street of Great Knowledge, hanging around, killing time.
+Hengdian draws thousands of such people every year; some looking for background work, others hoping for a big break.
+It’s common to see groups of young migrants hanging around areas like the Street of Great Knowledge, killing time.
 With the right look—a corpulent businessman, say, or a devilish Japanese invader—a good extra can make over a 100 USD a day, and only work half the year.
-But most feel the need to stay in town year-round, working assorted gigs with casting directors and photography studios; plenty more give up and drift away from Hengdian, in search of new roles in life.
+But many feel the need to stay in town year-round, working assorted gigs with casting directors and photography studios; plenty more give up and drift away from Hengdian, in search of new roles in life.

 A tour bus takes just a few minutes to deposit me at the Palace of Emperor Qin, the original of which is supposed to lie in ruins in Shaanxi province.
 In Hengdian, though, the Qin Emperor’s glories are very much intact, and the gates of China’s first imperial palace are besieged with tourists, rather than barbarians.
 An actor dressed as a soldier poses patiently for thousands of photos a day.
 With its grandiose entrance, tall walls, vast grounds and 99 steps, the palace looks as solemn and real as it did in the movie it was built for 20 years ago, The Emperor And The Assassin, directed by Cannes favorite Chen Kaige (Farewell My Concubine).